open-e/JovianDSS-Proxmox/docs/plugin-installation-and-configuration.md

 This implies that plugin will create `nas-volume` if `NFS` is enabled as protocol or will create `volume` accessible through `iSCSI` if user specify `iscsi` as `content_volume_type`.
 In both cases `content_volume_name` will be used as a name for a new volume.
 User should keep in mind that name space for content volumes are common inside JovianDSS.
-And therefore user cannon have 2 different volumes for `NFS` and `iSCSI` protocols.
+And therefore user cannot have 2 different volumes for `NFS` and `iSCSI` protocols.

 ### Jdssc config